 Elizabeth (May) Tipton Metzger was born on Aug.
-25, 1829 in Somerset County, PA, the daughter of Leonard and Maria "Catherine" (Younkin) May.
+25, 1829 in Somerset County, or in Schellsburg, Bedford County, PA, the daughter of Leonard and Maria "Catherine" (Younkin) May.

 Circa 1862, when their son Leonard was born, they made their home in Bedford County, PA.